-Sudan was referred to UNSC with a recommendation to refer it to ICC.
-Even though Sudan is very much close to China compared to Sri Lanka, China did not exercise its veto, resulting in Sudan being referred to ICC and then Sudanese President Omar al-Bashir being served with ICC summons.

-Similarly, North Korea was referred by UNHRC to ICC, despite the very serious concern of China using its
+- a) Sudan was referred to UNSC with recommendation to refer it to ICC.
+Even though Sudan is much closer to China compared to Sri Lanka, China did not exercise its veto, resulting in Sudan being referred to ICC and then Sudanese President Omar al-Bashir was served with ICC summons. - b) Similarly, North Korea was referred by UNHRC to ICC, despite very serious concern of China using its veto.